 An APRN may also have a specialty such as oncology (http://nevadanursingboard.org/licensure-and-certification/advanced-practice-certificates/advanced-practitioner-of-nursing/#Qualifications).
 Specialty recognition is not tied to the licensing process.

 Nevada’s advanced must also hold RN licenses.
 Both the RN license and APRN license are state-specific.
 Although there have been attempts to pass legislature, Nevada is not currently a member of the nurse license compact.

-A prospective advanced practice nurse must earn a degree at the master's or doctoral level.
+A prospective advanced practice nurse must earn a degree at the master’s or doctoral level (Nurse Practitioner programs in Nevada).
 An advanced practice program must be at least a year long and must include clinical experience.
 The program may be accredited by a nationally recognized accrediting agency such as the Commission on Collegiate Nursing Education or the Accreditation Commission for Education in Nursing; it can also be accepted based on approval by the nursing board in its own jurisdiction.

 The program must include multiple courses related to role and population focus.
 The student will need advanced coursework in health assessment, pathophysiology, and role preparation, and (if prescriptive authority is sought) in pharmacology.

 Advanced practice nurses are now required to hold certification through nationally recognized certification agencies.
 The Board cites the American Board of Nursing Specialties and the National Commission for Certifying Agencies of the Institute for Credentialing Excellence.
 Both accredit nursing certification agencies.
 An APRN will not be certified directly by the National Commission for Certifying Agencies but may be certified by an accredited certifying agency.

 A graduate who wishes to begin work as an advanced practitioner immediately may apply for temporary licensure; the individual will be expected to take the first available examination.